Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 First Row of output matrix is calculated as follows -

-Bottom most DSP calculates A[0,31] * B[31,0] and sends the output to upper DSP via PCOUT cascade port.
+Bottom most DSP calculates A[0,31] *B[31,0] and sends the output to upper DSP via PCOUT cascade port.
 On 2nd clock upper DSP starts receiving B[30,0], B[30,1], … B[30,31] (i.e Row 30 of Matrix B).
-So,on 2nd clock, 2nd DSP calculates A[0,30] * B [30,0] + PCOUT = A[0,30] * B[30,0] + A[0,31] * B[31,0], and sends it up to the 3rd DSP.
+So,on 2nd clock, 2nd DSP calculates A[0,30]* B [30,0] + PCOUT = A[0,30] *B[30,0] + A[0,31]* B[31,0], and sends it up to the 3rd DSP.
 3rd DSP starts receiving Matrix B Column 29 on 3rd clock, computes
 3rd MAC operation and send up to 4th DSP.
 Thus after 32nd clock, top DSP has generated Row 0 Column 0 element of the output matrix.

 On 2nd clock, bottom DSP receives B[31,1] and it calculates A[0,31] * B[31,1] which is the beginning of the MAC operation for Row 0 Column 1 element of output matrix.
 Row 0, Column 1 calculations traverse upwards in a similar way, and on 33rd clock, top DSP generates Row  0 Column 1 element of the output matrix.

-Similarly for next 30 clocks, (i.e clock 34 to 63) top DSP of first cascade chain generates other 30 elements of Row 0 of the output matrix
+Similarly for next 30 clocks, (that is, clock 34 to 63) top DSP of first cascade chain generates other 30 elements of Row 0 of the output matrix

 Other rows of output matrix are calculated as follows -

-B[31,0], B[31,1], … B[31,31] elements, i.e Row 31 of Matrix B is shifted to next DSP chain every clock.
+B[31,0], B[31,1], … B[31,31] elements, that is row 31 of Matrix B is shifted to next DSP chain every clock.
 Hence Start of driving Matrix A Rows to subsequent DSP chains is also started with one clock delay.
 So bottom DSP of 2nd cascade chain starts on 2nd clock and it computes A[1,31] * B[31,0], which is beginning of the MAC operation for Row 1 Column 0 element of output matrix.
 Thus 2nd cascade chain is 1 clock delayed wrt first cascade chain and it generates its 32 outputs from clock 33 to 64.
 These outputs are Row 1 of the output matrix.
-Each subsequenct cascade chain is one clock delayed wrt previous chain, and thus the last cascade chain generates Row 31 outputs on clock 63 to 94
+Each subsequenct cascade chain is one clock delayed wrt previous chain, and thus the last cascade chain generates Row 31 outputs on clock 63 to 94.

 #### 32x32 Matrix Multiplication Latency

 For the first 32 clocks, Matrix A Row 0 is loaded into first cascade chain.
 Over next 32 clocks, First cascade chain calculates first row of output matrix, and for next 32 clocks, other rows of output matrix are generated.
 However after 64 clocks, first DSP cascade chain can receive first row data for next 32x32 matrix.

 Larger matrices are broken down into smaller 32x32 matrices.
 For example, 1Kx1Kx1K Matrices are represented as follows, where each box is 32x32 matrix –